 Seventh, regarding weaponry, ISIS-Mozambique mainly uses Soviet/Russian/Chinese light infantry and shoulder-fired weapons, which are standard for similar insurgent movements in Africa and the Middle East.
 These weapons and are reliable and effective.
 Even in the hands of an average fighter, they can achieve deadly effects that significantly contribute to a movement’s end goals.

-Ninth, as far as ISIS-Mozambique’s intentions are concerned – civilian targeting, joining ISIS, land clearing operations, and preaching “proper sharia law” – all indicate the movement aims to cleanse Cabo Delgado’s population and install an Islamist jihadist caliphate.
+Ninth, as far as ISIS-Mozambique’s intentions are concerned – civilian targeting, joining ISIS, land clearing operations, and preaching “proper sharia law” – the indication is that the movement aims to cleanse Cabo Delgado’s population and install an Islamist jihadist caliphate.
 Displacing over 700,000 people from Cabo Delgado proves they have experienced success in this regard.
-And, while the insurgents, or a faction of them, have stated that they are not interested in material wealth, the fact that this insurgency is active at one of the world’s largest offshore gas projects and a major regional smuggling route cannot be ignored.
-More evidence is needed, however, to draw any decisive conclusions at present.
+And, while the insurgents, or a faction of them, have stated that they are not interested in material wealth, the fact that this insurgency is active around one of the world’s largest offshore gas projects and a major regional smuggling route cannot be ignored.
+More evidence is needed, however, to draw any decisive conclusions on these specific issues.

 Second, there will be no reason for ISIS-Mozambique to curb their offensive unless they face a major, professional ground offensive, or unless foreign forces surge into the country.
 If this happens, the insurgents might pause operations to assess the forces arrayed against them.